 - Signs - green/yellow/opaque mucopurulent discharge.
 Endocervical friability (bleeds easily).

-- Common culprits - Neisseria gonorrhoeae, Chlamydia trachomatis, human papillomavirus and the herpes simplex virus.
+- Common culprits - Neisseria gonorrhoeae, Chlamydia trachomatis, human papillomavirus, herpes simplex virus and Trichomonas vaginalis.

-See separate article Sexually Transmitted Diseases for further information.
+See separate article Sexually Transmitted Infections for further information.

 Problems with the cervix in pregnancy

 This is usually diagnosed in the context of a miscarriage occurring after 12-14 weeks or in premature labour.
 It presents as a painless dilatation of the cervix through which the membranes bulge and eventually spontaneously erupt.
-Diagnosis is based on a past history of second-trimester miscarriages, and ultrasound scanning may confirm shortening or funnelling of the cervix (although this in itself carries a risk of miscarriage).
+Diagnosis is based on a past history of second-trimester miscarriages, and ultrasound scanning may confirm shortening or funnelling of the cervix.

 Treatment involves prophylactic placement of a cervical stitch (cerclage) with the aim to prevent loss of the pregnancy (an emergency procedure can also be carried out).
-However, there is controversy over the effectiveness of this procedure which may also be associated with an increased risk of puerperal pyrexia.
-It is therefore limited to two groups of patients:
+However, there is controversy over the effectiveness of this procedure: it appears to reduce the rate of preterm birth but does not reduce the perinatal mortality or neonatal morbidity and makes caesarean section more likely.
+It has been suggested that its use is limited to two groups of patients:

-- Those with a history of 3 or more spontaneous preterm births or second-trimester losses.
+- Those with a history of three or more spontaneous preterm births or second-trimester losses.

 - High-risk patients with a singleton pregnancy who have a short cervix in the second trimester.